mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 featuredImage: './defender.png'
 ---

-In this post I demonstrate a practical example of bypassing Windows Defender's signature detection by modifying the source code of Rubeus<!-- end -->
+A practical example of bypassing Windows Defender's signature detection by modifying source code<!-- end -->.
+I'll be using <a href="https://github.com/GhostPack/Rubeus">Rubeus</a> as my malicious binary and I suggest you clone it and follow along to better your understanding.

 # What is Signature Based Detection?

 Before starting we need to understand what signature based detection is and how antivirus agents use it to catch malicious binaries.
 An antivirus signature is a continuous sequence of bytes within a malicious binary that uniquely identifies it.
 Files on your machine are scanned and compared against the a signature database and if there is a match then that file is quarantined and removed off the machine.

-If you compile <a href="https://github.com/GhostPack/Rubeus">Rubeus</a> and upload the binary to VirusTotal a hash of the file will be generated.
+If you compile Rubeus and upload the binary to VirusTotal a hash of the file will be generated.
 This hash can be used as a signature to uniquely identify the file, although most antivirus agents will create additional signatures of the file by taking excerpts of the source code.

 ![Rubeus-vt](./vt-rubeus-hash.png)
-Rubeus binary with no modifications has 31 detections
+Rubeus binary with no modifications

 What happens if we remove a single comment from the source code?

 ![Rubeus-vt-2](./vt-rubeus-hash-2.png)
-Rubeus binary after removing a random comment in the source code has 28 detections
+Rubeus binary after removing a random comment in the source code

-If you look carefully you'll notice 2 differences.
+You should notice 2 differences.

 1. The signature (hash) of the file changed
 2. The detection rate went down.
 This means some AV vendors only used the hash of the file for signature detection